 - A commercial AVR programmer (STK or AVRISP)

-- An FTDI break out board that has DTR CTS and RTS broken out
+- An FTDI break out board that has DTR CTS and RTS broken out.
+(Check links at end of program).

 - Your Arduino.